TechFems-projects-and-resources/react-native-dictionary-app/README.md

 ## Some theory before start

-(React Native)[https://reactnative.dev/docs/getting-started] is an open-source framework developed by Facebook/Meta for building cross-platform mobile applications.
+[React Native](https://reactnative.dev/docs/getting-started) is an open-source framework developed by Facebook/Meta for building cross-platform mobile applications.
 It allows developers to write code in JavaScript and create native-like apps for iOS and Android platforms.

 When creating a React or Vanilla JS project, you can see the product of your code in the browser, in this case, things are different - as React Native develops a mobile app, usually you will need to setup Android Studio or Xcode tools to run the code in a iPhone or android emulators.

-However fear not, this project uses (React Native Expo)[https://reactnative.dev/docs/environment-setup], so you will be able to run your code in your own mobile phone as we will explain in the following section.
+However fear not, this project uses [React Native Expo](https://reactnative.dev/docs/environment-setup), so you will be able to run your code on your own mobile phone as we will explain in the following section.

 You will see that React Native components import React and uses hooks in the same way in a web-app, but instead of h1 and div you have a set of in-built components, like Tetx and View.